-Invite Takumi to Your Team
+Invite Takumi to Slack

 The English user guide is currently in beta preview.
 Most of the documents have been automatically translated from the Japanese version.
 Should you find any inaccuracies, please reach out to Flatt Security.